JetBlue pilot's wife says husband 'not intentionally violent'

-AUSTIN, Texas The wife of the JetBlue pilot who had a midair meltdown that triggered an emergency landing said on Sunday his family is focused on his recovery and thanked those on the flight for their professionalism after being put in "an awful situation."
+AUSTIN, Texas, April 1 The wife of the JetBlue pilot who had a midair meltdown that triggered an emergency landing said on Sunday his family is focused on his recovery and thanked those on the flight for their professionalism after being put in "an awful situation."

 He screamed incoherently about religion and terrorists, witnesses said in court documents.